|

 Objective: To review the five elements of art and the concept of distance in selected seascapes.
 The students will be able to recognize a seascape painting and discuss contrast, reflection and rhythm. - Set C: Lesson: Cityscapes / Project: Reflective Cityscapes

-Objective: To review contrast, reflection and rhythm in selected cityscapes and to introduce the concept of balance.
-The students will be able to recognize a cityscape painting. - Set D: Lesson: Portraits / Project: Clay Head Sculpture
+Objective: To review contrast, reflection and rhythm in selected cityscapes and to introduce the concept of balance, including symmetrical and asymmetrical.
+The students will be able to recognize a cityscape painting. - Set D: Lesson: Still Life / Project: Still Life Sketching

 Objective: To introduce still life painting and to review contrast and balance in art.
-The students will be able to identify a still life painting and discuss contrast and balance. - Set F: Lesson: Review (Pierre-Auguste Renoir) / Project: Impressionistic Painting
+The students will be able to identify a still life painting and discuss contrast, highlight, overlapping, emphasis and variety. - Set E: Lesson: Portraits / Project: Clay Bust

 Objective: To review various types of painting (landscape, seascape, cityscape, portrait and still life) by studying the paintings of Pierre-Auguste Renoir.
 The students will identify various types of painting in selected paintings by Pierre-Auguste Renoir and will learn to recognize Renoir’s style.